Enamul Haque (cricketer, born 1986)

-Enamul Haque (এনামুল হক; born 5 December 1986) known as Enamul Haque Jr to distinguish him from Enamul Haque, who also played for Bangladesh, but was not related to him, is a Bangladeshi cricketer.
+Enamul Haque (এনামুল হক; born 5 December 1986) – also known as Enamul Haque Jr to distinguish him from Enamul Haque, who also played for Bangladesh, but was not related to him – is a Bangladeshi cricketer.
 He currently plays for his home team, Sylhet Division in National Cricket League and Prime Bank Cricket Club in the Dhaka Premier Division.

-He is a right-handed batsman and bowls a slow left-arm delivery.
-His Test debut occurred against England in at Dhaka in 2003.
+He is a right-handed batsman and slow left-arm orthodox bowler.
+He made his Test debut against England at Dhaka in 2003.
 In April 2004, the Bangladesh Cricket Board granted Enamul his first six-month rookie contract, with pay below that of senior national players.

 Domestic career

-During a match against Rajshahi Division in December 2005, Haque claimed his 100th first-class wicket when he dismissed Rafiqul Islam caught and bowled.
-Playing against Khulna Division in November 2007, Haque took his 200th first-class wicket when he had Imrul Kayes stumped.
+During a match against Rajshahi Division in December 2005, Enamul Haque claimed his 100th first-class wicket when he dismissed Rafiqul Islam caught and bowled.
+Playing against Khulna Division in November 2007, Enamul Haque took his 200th first-class wicket when he had Imrul Kayes stumped.

 The Bangladesh Cricket Board founded the six-team Bangladesh Premier League in 2012, a twenty20 tournament to be held in February that year.
-An auction was held for teams to buy players, and Haque was bought by the Chittagong Kings for $55,000.
+An auction was held for teams to buy players, and Enamul Haque was bought by the Chittagong Kings for $55,000.
 He took 13 wickets from 9 matches, and immediately after the tournament was selected in Bangladesh's ODI squad for the 2012 Asia Cup.
 In November 2019, he was selected to play for the Chattogram Challengers in the 2019–20 Bangladesh Premier League.

-Having gone four years without taking more than four wickets in an innings, Haque took two five-wicket hauls against Dhaka Metropolis in November 2011, to finish with match figures of 10/77, to help his team to victory.
+Having gone four years without taking more than four wickets in an innings, Enamul Haque took two five-wicket hauls against Dhaka Metropolis in November 2011, to finish with match figures of 10/77, to help his team to victory.
 On 21 December 2011, he became the first Bangladeshi bowler to achieve his 300th First-Class wicket against Khulna Division with the bowling figures of 5/95.
 In November 2021, in the 2021–22 National Cricket League, he took his 500th first-class wicket.